 A pair of shorts or two is always useful for activities like hiking or white water rafting.

-This is a personal call.
-You won’t need jeans all the time, and they’ll be too warm to wear some places (like the Swahili coast where it’s more but really come in handy in others, especially in cities like Nairobi, Johannesburg or Cape Town.
+This is a personal choice.
+You won’t need jeans all the time, and they’ll be too warm to wear some places (like the Swahili coast where it’s hot pretty much all the time) but really come in handy in others, especially in cities like Nairobi, Johannesburg or Cape Town.

-I prefer to take a few pairs, rather than one versatile pair, but that’s just me!
+I prefer to take a few pairs of shoes for different occasions, rather than one versatile pair, but that’s just me!

 Trainers and/or Boots